material-components/material-web/docs/intro.md

 ## What are web components?

 [Web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components)<!-- {.external} -->
 are custom HTML elements with encapsulated styles and behavior.
+They work across many different frameworks (such as Lit, React, Vue, and Svelte) as well as web environments (such as Eleventy, Wordpress, and Ruby on Rails).

-Many components in this library are drop-in replacements for browser elements like `<button>` and `<input>`.
+Many components in
+this library are drop-in replacements for browser elements like `<button>` and `<input>`.

 ```html
 <!-- Browser elements -->